Loading Spatial Data

 The Seurat object contains many different parts with specific functions to access each slot.
 To better understand how to access each component, we have created a lesson going through the anatomy of a Seurat object for the crc object we have just created.

-Seurat automatically creates some metadata for each of the cells when the object is created.
+Seurat automatically generates some metadata for each of the cells when the object is created.
 This information is stored in the @meta.data slot within the Seurat object.
 The rownames are automatically set to be the cell names.

 crc@meta.data %>% View()